mitre/cti/USAGE.md

     for software_id in groups_attributing_to_campaigns["campaigns"]:
         groups_attributed_to_campaigns = []
+        # check if campaign is attributed to group
         for campaign in groups_attributing_to_campaigns["campaigns"][software_id]:
             campaign_id = campaign["object"]["id"]
             if campaign_id in groups_attributing_to_campaigns["groups"]:
                 groups_attributed_to_campaigns.append(groups_attributing_to_campaigns["groups"][campaign_id])

+        # update groups using software to include software used by a groups attributed campaign
         if software_id in groups_using_software:
             groups_using_software[software_id].extend(groups_attributed_to_campaigns)
         else: